 (Place Health Risk Assessment here)

-If you are diagnosed with uterine cancer, you will be paired with a nurse navigator.
+If you are diagnosed with uterine cancer, a certified nurse navigator is available to help you.
 The navigator helps ease stress by providing practical and emotional support for patients and their family members from the point of a suspicious finding through diagnosis, treatment and beyond.